 Some qualitative indicators of an increase in credit risk, such as delinquency or forbearance, may be indicative of an increased risk of default that persists after the indicator itself has ceased to exist.
-In these cases, the Group determines a probation period during which the financial asset is required to demonstrate good behaviour to provide evidence that its credit risk has declined sufficiently.
+In these cases, the Group determines a probation period ranging from immediately to twelve months, depending on the nature of the portfolio, during which the financial asset is required to demonstrate good behaviour to provide evidence that its credit risk has declined sufficiently.